-- In a preheated oven of 325 F degrees, place a large deep baking pan (larger than the loaf pan).
+- How to cook the Flan: In a preheated oven of 325 F degrees, place a large deep baking pan (larger than the loaf pan).
 Add enough water to fill up the large baking pan halfway full.
 Place the foil covered loaf pan with the custard and caramel in the center of the larger baking pan.
 This is called a water bath or ‘bain marie’ or else ‘bano maria’ way of cooking.
 This method is preferred if cooking with a caramel topping and a custard like this one.

 - Bake in the 325 F degree oven for 50 to 55 minutes.
 Test the custard if it is done by inserting a thin knife in the center.
 If knife comes clean, it is done.

-- To serve : run a sharp knife around the sides of the flan to loosen up.
+- To serve : Run a sharp, small knife around the sides of the flan to loosen up.
 Prepare a large rectangle sized platter (larger than the flan) and put it over the flan container.
 Hold the bottom of the flan container firmly with one hand.
 Hold the bottom of the platter well with the other hand.
 Turn over the flan on the platter.
 The syrup will run and flow around the custard.
 Slice in thin slivers to serve (each thin slice is packed with thousands of rich calories, so go easy).

-- Cook's comments: our family prefers flan flavored with vanilla extract.
+- Cook's comments: Our family prefers flan flavored with vanilla extract.
 But in the Philippines, the original flan versions are flavored with the zest of local lime called 'dayap', which has been abundant since the 16th century.

 - Hello, Friends!
 Please DO NOT LIFT OR PLAGIARIZE my original recipe.
 All the images and content on this blog are COPYRIGHT PROTECTED and owned by my media company Besa-Quirino LLC.
 This means BY LAW you are NOT allowed to copy, scrape, lift, frame, plagiarize or use my photos and recipe content I wrote, on your website,books, films, television shows or videos without my permission.
 If you want to republish this recipe or content on another website, video, news article,or media outlets mentioned above please ASK my permission, re-write it in your own words and simply link back to this blog to give proper attribution.
 It’s the legal thing to do.
 Thank you.
 Email me at [email protected]